Value of European Wilderness

 During the last decade the Wilderness movement achieved significant successes and gained the public support of Europeans.
 Politicians under influence of industrial lobbyists are trying to ignore this shift in public opinion but are confronted more and more by a Wilderness friendly electorate.

 Please also read: WILD11 – The 11th World Wilderness Conference is on our doorstep

 Part of the reason for this lobbyism is that Europe continues to experience economic growth and development and there are fewer lands that have escaped commercial and residential development.
-This process includes development of infrastructure (particularly in Eastern part of Europe) but also second and vacation homes which are spreading further into formerly undeveloped rural areas and regions.
+This process includes the development of infrastructure (particularly in Eastern parts of Europe) and vacation homes, which are spreading further into formerly undeveloped rural areas and regions.

-In the following posts we try to answer the fundamental questions: “To what degrees and in what ways does the European Wilderness Preservation System can add value in 21st century Europe”.
+In the following posts we try to answer the fundamental questions: “To what degrees and in what ways does the European Wilderness Network can add value in 21st century Europe”.

 If you are passionate and care about the Wilderness in Europe, have a look at our previous Academy days and maybe consider joining our next.
 Or read about some of our other Wilderness posts or read Everything you need to know about Wilderness.